HermundstadLab/trajectoryLearning/README.md

 # trajectoryLearning
 MATLAB code for training an agent to intercept a target in a spatial arena

-The script main.m loads auxiliary functions associated with the primary learning algorithm.
-It uses these and other functions to load pre-stored parameter values and build data structures that specify the properties of the spatial environment, training protocol, and agent.

-As specified in main.m, the follow data structures must be constructed before running the learning algorithm:
+The script main.m describes how to build and train an agent in different simulated environments.
+It first loads auxiliary and plotting functions associated with the primary learning algorithm, and uses these to build data structures that specify the properties of the spatial environment, training protocol, and agent.
+As described in main.m, the following data structures must be constructed before running the learning algorithm:

       arena:      properties of the spatial environment
       belief:     properties of the agent's belief about the environment